Enrollment into Math and Programming In Computing (PIC) Courses

 (Previously known as Unofficial Waitlist)

-MCR submissions will open on Thursday of Week 0.
+MCR submissions will open on Monday of Week 1 for Winter 2024.

 The Unofficial Waitlist has been renamed to Math Course Request.
 We hope this will clarify the difference between being officially on the waitlist for a class via MyUCLA versus submitting an outside form on our website for consideration into a class.